 Next he stumbles on a railroad track, which is good, as he was mostly looking for these in the first place.
 He decides that Clarisse has walked here, long ago, along the same track.

-Half an hour later Guy spots a fire in the darkness ahead.
+Half an hour later Montag spots a fire in the darkness ahead.
 As he approaches, he realizes that the fire isn’t burning something up; it’s a warming fire.
 It’s being constructive, not destructive.

 Then he hears voices, full of curiosity and wonder and entirely aware of the world around them.
 Finally he is called out – by name – from the shadows.